Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Results

 Let us first recall that a MaxCut problem is specified by a graph $G=(V,E)$ of nodes $V$ and edges $E$.
 The goal is to partition the nodes of $G$ into two sets which maximize the number of edges connecting nodes between sets.
 Here, the QAOA problem Hamiltonian is given by

+where $Z_i$ are local Pauli operators on qubit (node) $i$, $C_{ij}=1$ if the nodes are connected and $C_{ij}=0$ otherwise.

+We analyze performance in two settings.
+First, we fix the problem size at $n=5$ nodes (qubits) and vary the number of rounds $p$ (Fig.~\ref{fig:heuristics}).
+Second, we fix the number of rounds of QAOA at $p=4$ and vary the problem size by increasing the number of nodes (Fig.~\ref{fig:heuristics2}).
-where $Z_i$ are local Pauli operators on qubit (node) $i$, and where $C_{ij}=1$ if the nodes are connected.
-Specifically, we randomly generated $100$ graphs of $n=5$ nodes according to the Erd\H{o}s–R\'{e}nyi model~\cite{erdds1959random}, such that each graph $G$ is chosen uniformly at random from the set of all graphs of $5$ nodes.
-For each graph and for different values of $p$ we ran $10$ instances of the parameter optimization, and we selected the run that achieved the smallest energy.
-At each optimization step the cost was estimated with $1000$ shots.

-To analyze the performance we present in Fig.~\ref{fig:heuristics}(a) the average approximation ratio when training the QAOA in the presence and absence of noise.
+In order to quantify performance for a given $n$ and~$p$, we randomly generate $100$ graphs according to the Erd\H os-R\'enyi model~\cite{erdds1959random}, such that each graph $G$ is chosen uniformly at random from the set of all graphs of $n$ nodes.
+For each graph we run $10$ instances of the parameter optimization, and we select the run that achieves the smallest energy.
+At each optimization step the cost is estimated with $1000$ shots.
+Performance is quantified by the average approximation ratio when training the QAOA in the presence and absence of noise.
 The approximation ratio is defined as the lowest energy obtained via optimizing divided by the exact ground state energy of $H_P$.

-First, we note that when training in the absence of noise, the approximation ratio increases with circuit depth.
-However, when training in the presence of noise the performance decreases for $p>3$.
-This result is in accordance with Lemma~\ref{lemma1} as the cost function value concentrates around $\Tr[H_P]=0$ as $p$ increases.
-This concentration phenomenon can also be seen clearly in Fig.~\ref{fig:heuristics}(b), where in fact we see evidence of exponential decay with $p$.
+In our first setting we observe in Fig.~\ref{fig:heuristics}(a) that when training in the absence of noise, the approximation ratio increases with $p$.
+However, when training in the presence of noise the performance decreases for $p>2$.
+This result is in accordance with Lemma~\ref{lemma1}, as the cost function value concentrates around $\Tr[H_P]/2^n$ as $p$ increases.
+This concentration phenomenon can also be seen clearly in Fig.~\ref{fig:heuristics}(b), where in fact we see evidence of exponential decay of cost value with $p$.